jjvanzon/Circular-Language-Spec/1. Spec/09. Modules/Modules.md

 A module is like a little world in which objects and commands live.
 A module can be a site, a computer program, a library or other kind of module.
 A module groups together functionality or data.

 A module is an object with a special property.
 Anything directly inside the module can be directly referenced from anywhere within the module.
 That is the basic principle.
 However, you don’t have to make everything directly inside the module accessible globally; you have to actively declare them as being globally accessible.
-If members of a module are just publically accessible, they are not globally accessible, they are just accessible as members of an object, and not accessible from anywhere within the module.
+If members of a module are just publicly accessible, they are not globally accessible, they are just accessible as members of an object, and not accessible from anywhere within the module.
 It’s also not entirely true, that everything inside the module can access the global members.
 You can only access global member from members, whose fixed logical residence is inside the module.
 So global things can only be directly accessed from definitions, whose fixed logical residence is inside the module.
 Things *referenced* inside the module, whose definition is elsewhere, can not access the global members.

 You can reference a module like referencing an object.
 In that case it behaves like a normal object reference.

 You can also reference a module directly from within another module.
 In that case, one module has a reference to another: one module has a reference to another module.
 Everything of the referenced module is now globally accessible from anywhere within the other module.

-You don’t need to let modules refer to eachother, to actually let one module use something from another module: one module can always access anything inside another module, whether it has a reference to it or not.
+You don’t need to let modules refer to each other, to actually let one module use something from another module: one module can always access anything inside another module, whether it has a reference to it or not.
 A reference however, makes global things from one module, globally accessible inside another module.

 ### In a Diagram

 The principle of module is explained in the article *Module*.
 This article demonstrates its expression in a diagram.

-A module is displayed as a pentagon shape
+A module is displayed as a pentagon shape:

 ![](images/Modules.001.png)